 At this time, there are no anticipated program changes related to Targeted or Daily Dispatch for 2022 based on performance projections from currently available data.
 The results from the summer 2021 performance may highlight opportunities to improve the program in 2022, however results are not expected until shortly after the filing of this Plan.
 The Company will share any proposed program changes resulting from the evaluation with stakeholders prior to implementing changes.
+Coordination with other Company Energy Storage programs The Company is supporting an OER-led Department of Energy (DOE) grant for the field validation of an Integrated Refrigeration Energy Management (REM) technology for controls, active demand response, and continuous commissioning in grocery stores.
+The objectives supported by the DOE grant are to recruit grocery stores to participate in ConnectedSolutions offerings using refrigeration systems yielding flexible active demand reduction and demonstrate revenue and/or operational savings for grocery customers.
+Rationale for The Company's other efforts related to storage are complementary to Changes the ConnectedSolutions program's goal of reducing electric use during system peaks.
+Routine coordination with other Company programs helps leverage opportunities for further savings while minimizing duplication of efforts that could otherwise confuse customers.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 69 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 76 of 91